 Tal: Yeah, but it was a crisis.
-Again, a gift, a huge gift that came out of that.
+Again, a gift, a huge gift came out of that.
 I can even expand later other gifts, but I feel sometimes those crisis happen, and we say, “Oh why?
 Why?
 Why am I in the hospital?” and so forth.
-But then, a few days later, you realize, “Okay, there’s a big gift here,” and yeah.
-Sorry to kind of cut you, but I felt like just to mention that.
+But then, a few days later, you realize, “Okay, there’s a big gift here.”
+Sorry to kind of cut you off, but I felt like just to mention that.

 Like, can you be happy even though you had a major relationship with someone you loved very much fail?
 I bet you’ve learned some stuff about that.

 Depression is just a cycle of unhappiness, but unhappiness on its own can be okay.
-That’s just like, I feel, kind of, my philosophy around emotions.
+That’s just, I feel, my philosophy around emotions.